Soy sauce is something that many of us use on various dishes, as it’s a rather tasty type of sauce that goes perfectly with certain types of meals.

 To get this done, you just need to pour your soy sauce into a saucepan.
 Place it on the stovetop and then bring it to a boil.

 There are some downsides to using this method that you should be aware of.
-Firstly, if you aren’t careful, then you could wind up burning the sauce.
+Firstly, if you aren’t careful, you could wind up burning the sauce.

 This is why it’s imperative to use lower heat after you’ve got the sauce boiling again.
 It’s also important to know that this method is time-consuming.

-If you aren’t a patient person, then reducing the sauce might be frustrating for you.
+If you aren’t a patient person, reducing the sauce might be frustrating for you.
 It’s still a good method to choose, though.

 You’ll just have to keep a close eye on things to be safe.
 Don’t get distracted while trying to reduce the sauce or you could ruin your batch of homemade soy sauce.